umccr/agha-aai-passport-visa-client-example/README.md

 # GA4GH AAI (Passport/Visa) Clients

+> [!QUICKSTART]
+> You should just be able to type `make run-python-back-end` on any machine with NodeJS and Python installed

 This repository contains an example "client" in a GA4GH passport ecosystem.

 The "client" is a (fake) research environment website - a web portal that